');

 What is the population of Cedar Point, NC?

-The population of Cedar Point, NC is 2,005 according to the latest Census data.
+The population of Cedar Point, NC is 2,005 according to the latest US Census Bureau American Community Survey estimates.
+This makes it a small town in North Carolina.

 What is the median household income in Cedar Point?